Frank Ocean's luxury goods company Homer is selling a $25,000 cock ring

 There are other styles of cock rings being made available through the Homer website, all falling within a range of $1,365 to $5,695 (£1,130 to £4,710).
 Also among the new range of goods are premium pendants, earrings, and key rings.

-The artist modelled the XXXL H-Bone Ring himself in a censored Instagram post shared to the Homer account on Sunday (August 7), which you can see below.
+The XXXL H-Bone Ring was modelled in a censored Instagram post shared to the Homer account on Sunday (August 7), which you can see below.

 Last August, Ocean gave his first interview in two years, discussing Homer when it was in its infancy.